Flow Matching with Gaussian Process Priors for Probabilistic Time Series Forecasting: TSFlow

 \section{TSFlow}

-In this section, we present our main contributions: \textbf{(1)} \oursacro{}, a novel flow matching model tailored for probabilistic time series forecasting (see \cref{fig:main}). \oursacro{} supports both unconditional and conditional generation, i.e., generation without or with partially observed time series. \textbf{(2)} We explore non-i.i.d.\ prior distributions within the CFM framework and demonstrate that incorporating a Gaussian process prior improves unconditional generation by simplifying the optimal transport problem.
+In this section, we present our main contributions: \textbf{(1)} \oursacro{}, a novel flow matching model tailored for probabilistic time series forecasting (see \cref{fig:main}). \oursacro{} supports both unconditional and conditional generation, i.e., generation without or with partially observed time series. \textbf{(2)} We explore non-i.i.d.\ prior distributions within the CFM framework and demonstrate that incorporating a Gaussian process improves unconditional generation by aligning the prior with the data distribution.
 Further, \textbf{(3)} we show how an unconditional model can be employed for forecasting by conditioning it during inference via Langevin dynamics and guidance techniques.
 Finally, \textbf{(4)} we describe how to use data-dependent prior distributions in the form of Gaussian process regression to train \oursacro{} for conditional forecasting directly.

-\paragraph{Problem Statement.} Consider a \emph{univariate} time series $\y \in \R^{L}$ of length $L$ from the data distribution $q_1(\y)$.
-We will denote with $(\yp\ \yf) = \y$ the split of the time series into an observed past $\yp$ and an unknown future $\yf$ we aim to predict.
+\paragraph{Problem Statement.} Consider a regularly sampled \emph{univariate} time series $\y \in \R^{L}$ of length $L$ drawn from the data distribution $q_1(\y)$ (corresponding to dimension $d$, as detailed in \cref{sec:background}).
+We denote the time series as $\y = (\yp\ \yf)$, where $\yp$ represents the observed past and $\yf$ the unknown future we aim to predict.
+To avoid ambiguity with the flow-matching time parameter $t$, we introduce $\tau$ as the time index for positions within the time series data.
+Here, the flow-matching time $t$ parameterizes the progression along the transformation path from the prior to the target time series distribution, while $\tau$ is orthogonal and refers to specific time points in the observed data.

 Our objective is to capture the conditional distribution $q_1(\y \mid \yp)$ using a generative model $p_\vtheta(\y \mid \yp)$.
 By marginalizing over the noisy time series $\x_0$, we decompose the conditional model into a conditional prior and generative process: